How Gut Support for Dogs Connects to Daily Health and Behavior

 Think of the microbiome as an invisible organ.
 It consists of a complex community of bacteria, fungi, and viruses that reside primarily in the intestines.
 When this ecosystem is in balance (homeostasis), it protects against pathogens, produces essential vitamins like B12, and helps regulate inflammation.

 However, factors like stress, dietary indiscretions, or antibiotics can disrupt this balance, leading to dysbiosis.
-This imbalance is often the root cause of issues that seem unrelated to the stomach, such as itchy skin or behavioral changes.
+This imbalance can be one contributor to issues that seem unrelated to the stomach, such as dog allergy supplement guide or behavioral changes.
 Integrating high-quality dog gut supplements into their daily routine acts as a buffer, helping to maintain diversity and resilience within this critical ecosystem.

 The Gut-Brain Axis: How Does Digestion Affect Behavior?